All Products

 Authentication domain name CIDR block conflict

-You can enable the feature that allows an Enterprise Edition instance to take over the domain name of the authentication service and only need to access the domain name of the Enterprise Edition instance.
-This solves the conflict with the CIDR block that is mapped to the domain name of the authentication service.
+You can enable the instance to take over the authentication domain name.
+This way, you only need to access the instance domain name.
+This resolves the conflict with the authentication domain name CIDR block.

 1. Log on to the Container Registry console.